klouisbrother/ba-kyma-prototype/4.3.2_implementation/README.md

 ## Optional: Enhancement with permanent database storage

-After some first tests, it was clear that by now the microservice uses an in-memory storage.
-If a the related pods of the microservice "orders-service" will be terminated, the data will be erased.
+After some first tests as discribed, it was clear that by now the microservice uses an in-memory storage.
+If a the related pod of the microservice "orders-service" will be terminated, the data will be also erased.
 To avoid this and be able to permanently store the collected data, this optional enhancement step of integration of a database via the Kyma Service Catalog can been performed.

-To overcome this point, the initial idea was to integrate a custom Redis service, which provides the possibilities to use a [Redis Database](https://redis.io/), as further described on the [Kyma-Project: Getting Started, Version 1.21 (latest): Add the redis service](https://kyma-project.io/docs/root/getting-started#getting-started-add-the-redis-service) guide.
+The initial idea was to integrate a custom [Redis](https://redis.io/) service, which provides the possibilities to use a Redis Database, as further described on the [Kyma-Project: Getting Started, Version 1.21 (latest): Add the redis service](https://kyma-project.io/docs/root/getting-started#getting-started-add-the-redis-service) guide.

-After some quick review of the guide and some initial configurations, it was not possible to add the [Redis Database](https://redis.io/) service.

-By checking with the [SAP Community](https://answers.sap.com/answers/13349083/view.html), Marco Dorn (username) brought up the answer and reason that the Kyma Runtime Environment on SAP BTP, in Version 1.21, does currently not provide a full cluster access.
-Due to this adding a custom service is not possible at the moment, but should be available in the future.
+After some analysis of the guide and some initial configurations, it was not possible to add the [Redis Database](https://redis.io/) service.
+By checking with the [SAP Community](https://answers.sap.com/answers/13349083/view.html), [Marco Dorn](https://people.sap.com/marco.dorn) brought up the reason and answer.
+Currently the Kyma Runtime environment on SAP BTP, in Version 1.21, does not provide and support a full cluster access.
+Due to this fact, adding a custom service is not possible at the moment, but should be available in the future.

-Further Jamie Cawley (username) as members of the [SAP Community decribed an alternative](https://answers.sap.com/answers/13350157/view.html) to use as direct replacement a [MS SQL database](https://github.com/SAP-samples/kyma-runtime-extension-samples/tree/master/database-azure-mssql) provided by Microsoft Azure via the Open Service Broker.

-As for this a provisioning of a Microservice Azure Account would be needed, which is not available at this time and not the central part to answer the question of this chapter, the enhancement with a permanent database storage was not implemented and can be seen as optional enhancement to the Microservice.
+Further [Jamie Cawley](https://people.sap.com/jamie.cawley) as members of the [SAP Community decribed an alternative](https://answers.sap.com/answers/13350157/view.html) to use as direct replacement a [Microsoft SQL database](https://github.com/SAP-samples/kyma-runtime-extension-samples/tree/master/database-azure-mssql) provided by Microsoft Azure via the Open Service Broker.
+Unfortunately for the provisioning of this Microsoft SQL database a Microsoft Azure Account would be needed, which is not available to the Author.
+Furthermore it was decided to not perform this step, as it is not a central component to be able to answer the question of this chapter.
+Therefor the enhancement with a permanent database can be seen as optional enhancement to the implemented microservice.

 ## Sources